saikotek/docs/pages/web_cloud/email_and_collaborative_solutions/zimbra/mail_app_zimbra_for_android_ios/guide.en-gb.md

 ## Objective

 Zimbra email accounts can be configured on different email clients that are compatible.
-This allows you to use your email address from the device of your choice.
-The Zimbra app is available for free on Android and iOS
+This allows you to use your email account from the device of your choice.
+The Zimbra app is available for free on Android and iOS.

-**Find out how to configure your Zimbra email address on the Zimbra app.**
+**Find out how to configure your Zimbra email account on the Zimbra app.**

 > [!warning]
 >
-> OVHcloud provides services that you are responsible for configuring, managing and managing.
-It is therefore up to you to ensure that it works properly.
+> OVHcloud provides services for which you are responsible with regard to their configuration and management.
+It is therefore your responsibility to ensure that they function correctly.
 >
-> We have provided you with this guide in order to help you with common tasks.
-Nevertheless, we recommend contacting a [specialized partner](https://marketplace.ovhcloud.com/c/support-collaboration) and/or the service publisher if you experience any difficulties.
-We will not be able to assist you.
-You can find more information in the “Go further” section of this guide.
+> This guide is designed to help you with common tasks.
+Nevertheless, we recommend contacting a [specialized partner](https://marketplace.ovhcloud.com/c/support-collaboration) or the software publisher if you encounter any difficulties.
+OVHcloud cannot provide you with technical support in this regard.
+You can find more information in the [Go further](#go-further) section of this guide.
+>

 ## Requirements

-- an Zimbra email address.
+- A Zimbra email account
-- the Zimbra app installed on your device [Android](https://play.google.com/store/apps/details?id=com.zimbra.modernapp&hl=en) or [iOS](https://apps.apple.com/cm/app/zimbra-email-collaboration/id1554848550).
+- The Zimbra app installed on [Android](https://play.google.com/store/apps/details?id=com.zimbra.modernapp&hl=en) or [iOS](https://apps.apple.com/cm/app/zimbra-email-collaboration/id1554848550)
-- You must have the login details for the email address you would like to configure.
+- Login details for the email account you would like to configure

 ## Instructions

-### Configuring your email address
+### Configuring your email account

 Follow the installation steps by clicking on the tabs below:

 > [!tabs]
 > **Step 1**
 >>
 >> When you first launch the application, the window below appears.
-Enter the URL of the OVHcloud Zimbra server `https://zimbra1.mail.ovh.net`, press `Continue`{.action} to confirm.
+Enter the URL of the OVHcloud Zimbra server `https://zimbra1.mail.ovh.net` and press `Continue`{.action} to confirm.
 >>
 >>![zimbra_app](images/zimbra_app_connect01.png){.thumbnail .w-600 .h-600}
 >>